-Any spare time at roadside stations must be occupied in cleaning the Westinghouse compressor, lamps and cab, and trimming the coal on the tender.
+Any spare time at roadside Stations must be occupied in cleaning the lamps and cab, and trimming the coal on the tender.

-At Caretaker and No-one-in-Charge stations, or at any other specified stations, the fireman must assist with the shunting and van goods.
-When any break-down or block takes place, the fireman must carry out all instructions from the driver, as provided for in the Book of Rules and Regulations, etc.

-When exchanging the staff at Staff stations, either by hand or with the auto staff exchanging apparatus, the fireman must do so as prescribed in the Book of Rules and Regulations, and as laid down in the General Appendix.
-The staff, when it is received, must be immediately examined in order to make certain that it applies to the section the train is about to enter.
-The driver must be handed the staff and be informed of the names of the stations indicated on the staff.
+At Caretaker and No-one-in-Charge Stations, or at any other specified Stations, the fireman must assist with the shunting and van goods when required.
+When exchanging the Staff at Staff Stations, either by hand or with the Auto.
+Staff Exchanging Apparatus, the Fireman must do so as prescribed in the Book of Rules and Regulations, and as laid down in the General Appendix.
+The Staff, when it is received, must be immediately examined in order to make certain that it applies to the section the train is about to enter.
+The Driver must be handed the Staff by the Fireman who must at the same time call out the names of the Stations marked thereon.

-38. Q. What are the duties of a fireman from the time the train reaches a terminal till the engine is put away?
+38. Q. What are the duties of a Fireman from the time the train reaches the Terminal till the locomotive is put away?

-A. On arrival at the terminal, and when instructed to do so by the driver, the fireman must close both train pipe cocks and disconnect the hoses, uncouple the engine from the train, and, where provided, couple the dummy coupling to the engine or tender hose pipe.
+A. On arrival at the Terminal, and when instructed to do so by the Driver, the Fireman must close both Brake Pipe Cocks and disconnect the Hose Coupling Pipes, uncouple the locomotive from the train, and, where provided, couple the dummy coupling to the Hose Coupling Pipe.

-When returning to the shed the same duties with regard to keeping a lookout, apply as when leaving the shed.
+When returning to the Engine Shed the same duties with regard to keeping a lookout, apply as when leaving it prior to commencing the trip.

-The fireman must bear in mind that the trip is practically completed, and do any firing required accordingly.
+The Fireman must bear in mind that the trip is practically completed, and do any firing required accordingly.

-All ash and cinder must be removed from the smokebox and from between the flame plate and the smokebox door, and swept off the front footplate, and the steps of the cow-catcher.
-The Westinghouse Brake Compressor must not be working while the smokebox is being cleaned.
+All ash and cinders must be removed from the smokebox and from between the flame plate and the smokebox door, and must be swept off the front footplate and the steps of the cow catcher.
+The Air Compressor must not be working while the smokebox is being cleaned.